Grikxx/Icon-Pack/README.md

 ## Installation

 ### 1. Download the Theme
-Just download the from the release and extract the file and pase it to `~/.local/share/icons/`
+Just download the from the release and extract the file and paste the extracted file in `~/.local/share/icons/`

 ### OR